+Controlled Substances:

-Controlled Substances: Possession on United States Vessel 46 U.S.C. § 70503(a)
+Possession on Vessel of the United States or Subject to the Jurisdiction of the United States 46 U.S.C. § 70503(a)

-It's a Federal crime for anyone [on board a vessel of the United States] [on board a vessel subject to the jurisdiction of the United States] [who is a citizen of the United States or a resident alien of the United States on board any vessel] to knowingly possess a controlled substance with intent to distribute it.
+It's a Federal crime for anyone [on board a vessel of the United States] [on board a vessel subject to the jurisdiction of the United States] to knowingly possess a controlled substance with intent to distribute it.
+I instruct you as a matter of law that the vessel involved in this case [is a vessel of the United States][is subject to the jurisdiction of the United States].